Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 az network vnet subnet create --resource-group secureacrsetup --vnet-name secureacr-vnet --name private-endpoint-subnet --address-prefixes 10.0.1.0/24 --disable-private-endpoint-network-policies
 ```

 The last part of the network infrastructure is the Private DNS Zone.
-The zone is used to host the DNS records for private endpoint allowing the Web App to find the container registry by name.
+The zone is used to host the DNS records for private endpoint allowing the web app to find the container registry by name.
 Go [here for a primer on Azure Private Endpoints](https://docs.microsoft.com/azure/private-link/private-endpoint-overview) and [go here for how DNS Zones fits into private endpoints](https://docs.microsoft.com/azure/private-link/private-endpoint-dns).

 Create the Private DNS Zone: